Windows generally last 20-30 years and over the last 20 years new technologies as well as performance standards have been introduced

 Rating for Windows which takes into account several performance metrics (U-Factor,Solar Heat Gain Coefficient and Air Leakage) which

 translates into an Energy Rating or ER.
 The ER rating is also based on three climate zones in Canada.
-I have included some useful links
+NRC's Energy Ratings Search is

-and .pdf's directly below to help you in your search.
-The Energy Ratings search is very helpful in pin pointing the exact make,model and
+very helpful in pin pointing the exact make,model and type of window.

 Window -Types, Features and Energy Ratings

-cladding as outlined above as long as they are still in good condition.
-But the very lest they should be painted with an outdoor rust free
+maintenance free cladding as outlined above as long as they are still in good condition.
+But the very lest they should be painted with an

-The link, Sills to Sash, below can provide a lot more information about windows; window installation, performance, certification etc. At the
+The website Sills to Sash, can provide a lot more information about windows; window installation, performance, certification etc. At the

 home page is an 8 minute video, look along the bottom of the home page, I highly recommend you start with the video and then when your